Main Content

 Integrate Process into GitLab

-With the CI/CD Automation for Simulink Check support package, you can define a process for your team and set up your CI system to automatically run the tasks in that process as a pipeline in CI.
-The support package provides a GitLab® template that defines CI jobs for each task in your process.
-You can reconfigure the template file to run model tasks, like code generation, in parallel and customize other pipeline behaviors.
+You can define a process for your team and set up your continuous integration (CI) system to automatically run the tasks in that process as a pipeline by using the CI/CD Automation for Simulink Check support package.
+The support package includes a GitLab® template that defines CI jobs for each task in your process.
+You can reconfigure the template file to separate your tasks into different jobs and customize other pipeline behaviors.
 The template file uses the pipeline generator to automatically generate pipelines for you, so that you do not need to manually update CI/CD configuration files when you make changes to your project or processes.

 • Set up a GitLab project and CI agent.